Why is this important?

 When a tenancy ends, the security deposit should be returned to you.
 It is reasonable for deductions to be made to cover, for example, damage to the property or furniture, missing items listed on the inventory, or outstanding rent you owe.

-In England and Wales, if you have an assured shorthold tenancy and you pay a deposit to a private landlord or accommodation agency on or after 6 April 2007, they must place it in a tenancy deposit protection scheme.
+In England and Wales, if you have an assured shorthold tenancy that started, or was renewed, on or after 6 April 2007, and paid a deposit to a private landlord or accommodation agency, they must place it in a tenancy deposit protection scheme.
 This means you can be sure that you will get your deposit back at the end of the tenancy, as long as you are entitled to it.
 The scheme also provides a service to sort out any disagreements about the deposit between you and your landlord, without going to court.

 For more information about tenancy deposits in England and Wales, see Tenancy deposits in Housing fact sheets.